kubernetes/website/content/en/docs/concepts/services-networking/dns-pod-service.md

 | 1.10 | Beta (on by default)|
 | 1.9 | Alpha |

-## Windows {#dns-windows}
+## DNS resolution on Windows nodes {#dns-windows}

-- ClusterFirstWithHostNet is not supported.
+- ClusterFirstWithHostNet is not supported for pods that run on Windows nodes.
   Windows treats all names with a `.` as a FQDN and skips FQDN resolution.
 - On Windows, there are multiple DNS resolvers that can be used.
 As these come with slightly different behaviors, using the [`Resolve-DNSName`](https://docs.microsoft.com/powershell/module/dnsclient/resolve-dnsname) powershell cmdlet for name query resolutions is recommended.
-- On Linux, you have a DNS suffix list, which is used when trying to resolve PQDNs.
+- On Linux, you have a DNS suffix list, which is used after resolution of a name as fully qualified has failed
   On Windows, you can only have 1 DNS suffix, which is the DNS suffix associated with that pod's namespace (mydns.svc.cluster.local for example).
 Windows can resolve FQDNs and services or names resolvable with just that suffix.
 For example, a pod spawned in the default namespace, will have the DNS suffix **default.svc.cluster.local**.